-- The length of time varies so it is best to start the backup when you can leave the backup for several hours since there is no way to know how long it will take.
+- The length of time varies depending on amount of data and types of files being backed up, so it is best to start the backup when you can leave the backup running for several hours at least.

 What type of backup is Toolkit?

 - Toolkit is a data only backup.
-Toolkit continous and scheduled back ups will only backup files that have been changed or modified since the last backup.
-Snapshot will do a full backup each time
+Toolkit's Continuous and Scheduled backups will only back up files that have been changed or modified since the last backup.
+Snapshot will do a full backup each time.

 What if I want to back up my computer’s operating system?